 No one was home.
 I was glad.
 I didn’t want to talk to anyone.
 I went into my bedroom and closed the door, grabbed and clicked on my iPod, then slumped down onto the floor and leaned against the side of my bed.
 I inserted the earbuds and pressed play.
 There was only one song in the playlist I selected: I Dreamed a Dream from Les Miz — Les Misérables.

-Our chorus teacher had decided to use this musical as the basis of what we’d do during second semester.
-Oh, we’d never be able to perform it before an audience; the royalties for a performance license were far beyond what our high school could afford.
-But we could, and did, sing it in class, learning every song, every nuance, every turn of phrase.
+Our chorus teacher had decided to use this musical as the basis of what the class would do during second semester.
+Oh, they’d never be able to perform it before an audience; the royalties for a performance license were far beyond what our high school could afford.
+But now that we weren’t practicing for our concert any longer, we could, and did, sing it in class, learning every song, every nuance, every turn of phrase.
 I had fallen in love with this music, with these lyrics.
 I knew every song by heart and didn’t need the score.

 My tears flowed and were unstoppable, the song repeated automatically, and I sang along, taking special meaning from the words.

 I had a dream my life would be

 Now life has killed the dream I dreamed…